What I Believe

 Sin Resulted in Death

-When Adam and Eve disobeyed God and ate the fruit they were forbidden to eat, their perfect relationship with God was broken and they were spiritually separated from Him.
+When Adam and Eve disobeyed God and ate the fruit they were forbidden to eat, their perfect relationship with God was broken, and they were spiritually separated from Him.
+Every human born since Adam and Eve is separated from God in the same manner, and has a full, sinful nature, which automatically condemns them to eternal hell.
+Humans have no power in and of themselves to overturn this destiny, no matter how many good works they do throughout their lives.

 I believe God’s authentic love for the whole world means that He is not willing that any should perish and be eternally lost.
 God’s love was manifest in that He gave His only Son, Jesus, as the perfect offering for the sin of all mankind.
 Jesus willingly went to the cross to die in the place of sinful man, bearing the complete penalty of mankind’s sin, paying the full price to atone for all of man’s sins.
 Jesus’ substitutionary death in the place of sinful man is the only means by which we can and must be saved.